ninjamuffin99/canabalt-hf/readme.md

 4. Compile via `lime test PLATFORM`, `mac`, `linux`, `windows`, `html5` and probably even `hl`

-## Todos
-- [ ] NG api fixes for Safari
-- [ ] Firefox rollback glitch (needs testing)

-### other notes
-- [ ] Newgrounds Leaderboard API
-    - proper in-game filtering
-    - shows leaderboards in-game on click, and then saves that preference

 # License
 Licensing info can be found in the [LICENSE.md](LICENSE.md) file.